 Getting a new tattoo is like having a minor medical procedure done.
 Your skin is penetrated by rapidly moving needles that deposit ink beneath the top layer.
 Once completed, your tattoo is in fact an open wound, prone to infection and requiring care.

 Considering you're about to spend quite a fair amount of money on your new piece of body art, it's smart to learn how to:

 - prepare yourself and your body for your tattoo—the more comfortable and prepared you are, is the longer you will be able to sit.

-Proper pre-care and aftercare will help with the entire tattoo healing process and prevent fading or loss of ink.
+Proper pre-care and aftercare will help with the entire tattoo healing process and help prevent fading and loss of ink.

 Pre-Tattoo Consultation With Your Artist

-Arrange a pre-tattoo consultation with the artist you have selected.
+Arrange a pre-tattoo consultation with the artist you have chosen.
 Your meeting should be at the studio where you will get your new tattoo done.

 This appointment gives you the opportunity to check out the studio itself.
 See where you will be sitting, learn what their infection control procedures are, and ask any questions you may have.

 Describe to your tattoo artist the feel or theme you wish your tattoo to have.
 Express color, size, and placement choices.
 Bring along any reference material you may have, including pictures, colors, and examples.

 Remember, this is your tattoo.
 Do what you want with it, but take into consideration the artist's professional suggestions and opinions.
 That is what you are ultimately paying them for: their skill, knowledge, and previous experience with tattooing.

 Once you have discussed your design, make sure you ask all the following questions.

 - Approximately how much will this tattoo cost?

 - How long do you estimate it will take to complete?

 - How long will each session last?